I love making creative music.

-My music is experimental and improvised — every time I pick up the guitar, I strive to play something new and different, something I haven't played before.
+My music is mostly improvised — every time I pick up the guitar, I strive to play something new and different.
+I like surprises.

 The Music of Yoko Ono by The Miyumi Project